pombredanne/centidb/docs/index.rst

 Value compression
 +++++++++++++++++

-Values can be compressed by passing a `packer=` argument to :py:meth:`Collection.put()`, or by passing a `packer=` argument to the :py:class:`Collection` constructor.
+Values may be compressed by passing a `packer=` argument to :py:meth:`Collection.put()`, or to the :py:class:`Collection` constructor.
 A predefined `ZLIB_PACKER` is included, however adding new compressors is simply a case of constructing an :py:class:`Encoder`.

 ::